 So many factors “interfere” with your gut instinct to throw him out of your life right now.
 Children, the family, the fear, the financial worries…

 So how are you supposed to make a decision…finally?

 Should You Stay or Should You Go?

 When your relationship is at such a low point and you are angrier that you gave ever been in your life – Divorce seems like the “natural” solution.
-But, that is not necessarily true, even if you think that it’s the only way to salvage your lost pride and self confidence.
+But, that is not necessarily true, even if you think that it’s the only way to salvage what’s left of your self respect and confidence.

 Here Are The Most Important Questions You Should Ask Yourself:

-If most of the answers to these questions are YES – Saving your marriage and choosing marriage counseling over divorce is definitely recommended and possible
+If most of the answers to these questions are YES – Saving your marriage and choosing marriage counseling over divorce is definitely possible (Just my opinion…).